Skip to content

 The question which then arises is what is the tax treatment for limited companies which have electric car charging points?

-BUT be aware as the tax treatment varies depending on, say, the tax AND where the charging point is.
+BUT be aware as the VAT & Corporation Tax treatment varies depending on the situation.

 1 What Charging Point Installation Costs are Claimable?